Transfer Credit Specialist

 - Evaluate transfer work totaling more than 150,000 credits/year from over 1000 institutions, as well as non-traditional credit sources (e.g. local credit by exam, certified experience credit, concurrent enrollment, military credit sources, etc.).

 - Maintain a strong working knowledge of international credential evaluation process.

 - Perform transfer credit evaluation services for the community campuses of UAA and provide expertise.
 Essential

-UAA's Office of the Registrar is a forward-looking group working behind the scenes to find and produce innovative ways to improve the student, faculty and staff experience.
-The Office of the Registrar maintains several software applications that assist in the production of the university catalog, degree audits, registration, and scheduling.
-To learn more about our office, please visit our website at
+UAA’s Office of the Registrar is a forward-looking group working behind the scenes to find and produce innovative ways to improve the student, faculty and staff experience at UAA.
+The Office of the Registrar maintains several software applications that assist in the production of the university catalog, degree audits, registration and scheduling.
+To learn more about our office please visit our website at

 Knowledge of transfer evaluation and articulation practices, grading policies and procedures, and enrollment and degree verifications in higher education.
 Ability to maintain a high level of confidentiality.
 Aptitude for learning new skills.
 Ability to interpret and explain policies for students, staff, faculty, and administrators.
 Positive attitude, strong sense of initiative and an attention to detail.
 Ability to establish and maintain positive, cooperative relationships with co-workers, students, faculty, staff, and others.
 Public speaking and conflict resolution skills.
 Ability to prioritize work, perform well under pressure and maintain productivity despite consistent interruptions.
 Knowledge of student information systems preferred, especially Banner.
 Ability to recognize and provide excellent customer service, make sound judgment calls, critically analyze and solve problems, multi-task, and work both independently and as part of a team.
 Skill in operation of modern communication tools, computers and relevant software, especially related to data entry.